-

 Awesome adventure, special people

+We had a universally excellent experience with the whole team at Dreamland and we cannot recommend them highly enough.
+They were efficient, friendly, cheerful, informative, and responsive and everything went exactly according to plan - which has not been our experience with other operators in India.
 We booked our trek from Australia and via email exchanges were able to work out the best plan for our family (we have 2 boys aged 9 and 10 years old).
 All of the team were great from the guys who picked us up at the airport to Javeed, the owner.
 We did a 4-day trek including a 4,900m pass (Stok La) and the team (guide, cook, assistant cook, pony guy) were very cool, from the 6am wake-up cup of tea delivered to our tent, to the delicious meals each night.
 They were particularly generous to the kids, making sure that they had suitable food, playing cards with them, chatting and joking, as well as pointing out things of interest along the way.

 Back in Leh, after the trek, one of our boys got a stomach bug he couldn't shake easily, and needed to see a doctor.
 Although we were no longer their responsibility, both Javeed and our guide (Achuk) came with us and helped negotiate our way to a doctor who spoke English.
 They were genuinely concerned and keen to ensure that Matt got the attention he needed.